systematic-magic/puma/puma.rst

 PuMa does not check:
-	It does not do any of the Table checks except for matching callouts with Table IDs.
+	It does not do any of the PubMed "Tables" checks except for matching callouts with Table IDs.

 12. Suppl.
 Materials
 ====================

-TO RUN TABLES CHECK, CLICK ON TABLES TAB.
+TO RUN SUPPL.
+MATERIALS CHECK, CLICK ON TABLES TAB.

 PuMa checks:
 	PuMa puts all the lines containing "Supplementary" word on the tab.
 The idea is to have all callouts to supplementary materials on one tab, so that you can manually match them with supplementary files.